x81705/IDS6938-SimulationTechniques/Homework3/Readme.md

 PARAMETER CHANGE

-To change the parameters, I varied the speed from an initial speed of .3 to .7 meters per second, to 1 to 1.5 meters per second, as I feel like in the beginning of a maze that the rate would be increased given the lack of path choices for this maze initially.
+To change the parameters, I varied the speed from an initial speed of .3 to .7 meters per second, to 1 to 1.5 meters per second, as I feel like in the beginning of a maze that the rate would be increased given the lack of path choices for this maze initially; I then decreased the rate to .5 to 1 meter per second, again, with consideration for the the assumption of medium lighting levels and the difficulty of the maze.

 Additionally, I added groups within the simulation as often times many people will go to social activities such as this with friends (initial conditions for group as follows: put a group size between 1-4 with uniform discreet distribution, set the interarrival time to within 1 second to simulate group arriving together, put the group formation as front, as there is often one person leading the group).

 ANALYSIS 2